NordicSemiconductor/asset-tracker-cloud-docs/docs/aws/GettingStarted/FirmwareConfiguration.rst

-.. _firmware-configuration:
+.. _aws-firmware-configuration:

 Configure the firmware
 ######################

-To configure the :ref:`firmware <firmware-index>`, complete the following mandatory steps:
+To configure the :ref:`firmware <firmware-aws-index>`, complete the following mandatory steps:

 1. Run the following command to print the MQTT endpoint to which your devices will connect: